Skip to main content

 Plant fit evidence

-Cylinder location and dimensions were captured in the same section logic as room and electrical context.
+Cylinder location and dimensions stayed with the room and electrical detail.

 Electrical clarity

-Consumer-unit location and spare-way status were available without searching across multiple attachments.
+Consumer-unit position and spare-way status were obvious without digging through attachments.

 Floorplan reference

-PlanUp-linked floorplan captures kept room references tied to technical notes.
+PlanUp-linked floor plans kept the layout tied to the technical notes.

-PlanUp reference 697329381 and the two floorplan captures anchored the pack, so office and design teams reviewed the same constrained layout before booking install dates.
+PlanUp reference 697329381 and the two floor-plan captures anchored the report, so office and design teams reviewed the same layout before booking install dates.